QUICK ESCAPE FROM SITE

 • Government policies should recognize women as beneficiaries of land rights, without regard to their marital status.
 Drafters should ensure that laws recognize women’s right to administer property and conclude contracts.
 CEDAW, Art.
 15(2).

-• Titles to land grants to married couple should be jointly granted in both spouses’ names.
+• Titles to land grants to married couple should be jointly titled in both spouses’ names.

 • Drafters should ensure that these protections extend to consensual and non-formal unions and customary marriages.
 Drafters should pass laws subjecting consensual, religious and customary unions to the same laws governing civil unions.

-CASE STUDY: Mozambique passed the Family Law of 2004, which recognized customary law and non-formal marriages.
-It provides a definition of household for purposes of land distribution, as a “set of people living in the same home under the authority of the head of the household, married or in de facto union.”
+Mozambique’s Family Law of 2004 recognized customary law and non-formal marriages, and included provisions that ensure that women who have lived with a man for more than a year are entitled to inherit property.
+The law also provides a definition of household for purposes of land distribution, as a “set of people living in the same home under the authority of the head of the household, married or in de facto union.”
 While the law’s recognition of both formal and consensual unions is a positive measure, designating a “household” as the beneficiary unit for land allocations can be problematic.
 It may exclude women where traditional heads of households are male or where policies fail to encompass jointly-headed households.
 Policies should recognize women, irrespective of marital status, as a specific beneficiary group.
 (See: UN-Habitat, Policy Makers Guide to Women’s Land, Property and Housing Rights across the World, 2007)